 Insert the Endotracheal Tube

-Once you have verified ability to ventilate, insert the ETT with the longitudinal black line on the tube facing the handle up to the 15 cm mark until you reach the transverse marker line.
-This line corresponds to the point at which the ETT beveled tip is about to enter the opening in the cushion.
-Grip the handle firmly and lift the larynx forwards a few centimeters.
-Don’t “lever” against the teeth.
-This lifting action is called the “Chandy maneuver” and it increases the seal pressure and optimally aligns of the axes of the trachea and the ETT.
+This lifting action is called the “Chandy maneuver”.
+It increases the seal pressure and optimally aligns of the axes of the trachea and the ETT.
 It will also correct any tendency for the cuff to be flexed, which may happen if not positioned correctly.
 If the cuff is flexed, the ETT will not emerge at the correct angle, making the ETT more likely to slide into the esophagus.

 Gently push the ETT into the Fastrach past the 15 cm line.
-If everything is aligned optimally, the ETT will now lift the bar that in turn lifts the epiglottis out of the way, allowing the endotracheal tube to slide into the trachea.
+If properly aligned, the ETT raises the bar and epiglottis, enabling the endotracheal tube to enter the trachea.
 Keep inserting until you think you have reached an appropriate depth.

 Verify Successful Endotracheal Intubation